geospoc/rural-school-mapper/README.md

 # Satellite Data Download Mechanism

 The data for the schools is input in the form of POI's in the csv file.
-The csv file contains necessary Latitude and Longitude and accordingly the script loads csv file and downloads the tiles at zoom level 17 from Mapbox.
+The user has to input the csv file for downloading mapbox  data at specific Latitude & Longitude for training data.The csv file contains necessary Latitude and Longitude and accordingly the script loads csv file and downloads the tiles at zoom level 17 from Mapbox.

 # Mask Generation